uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/mutexes/rw_mutex.rst

 .. cpp:function:: void RWM::scoped_lock::acquire(RWM&, bool write = true)

-    Acquires lock on a given mutex.
-The lock is a writer lock if ``write`` is true; a reader lock otherwise.
+    Acquires a lock on a given mutex.
+The lock is a writer lock if ``write`` is true; it is a reader lock, otherwise.

 .. cpp:function:: bool RWM::scoped_lock::try_acquire(RWM&, bool write = true)

     Attempts to acquire a lock on a given mutex.
-The lock is a writer lock if ``write`` is true; a reader lock otherwise.
+The lock is a writer lock if ``write`` is true; it is a reader lock, otherwise.
     Returns ``true`` if the lock is acquired, ``false`` otherwise.

 .. cpp:function:: RWM::scoped_lock::release()